 The Group was established to provide shareholders with a sustainable and attractive level of dividend income, primarily by way of investment in Credit Assets originated both directly through the platform operated by Funding Circle and indirectly, in each case as detailed in the Company's original investment policy.
-The Group identified the Funding Circle platform as a leader in the growing direct lending space to SMEs with its established infrastructure, scale of origination volumes and expertise in accurately assessing loan applications.
+The Group identified the Funding Circle platform as a leader in the growing direct lending space to small and medium sized enterprises ("SMEs") with its established infrastructure, scale of origination volumes and expertise in accurately assessing loan applications.